Back to Top

 Career Options

-According the United States Bureau of Labor Statistics, the median salary for PAs in 2021 was $121,530 per year.
+According the United States Bureau of Labor Statistics, the median salary for Physician Assistants is $130,020 per year.

-Physician assistant jobs are projected to increase by 285 between 2020 and 2030, much faster than the average.
+Physician assistant jobs are projected to continue to increase, with a growth of 35% over the next decade, much faster than the average.
 U.S. News and World Reports ranks physician assistant as the #2 Best Health Care Job and the #3 Best Job Overall for 2022.

 Admissions Criteria at a Glance